 - Provision of Independent Living Services in accordance with an IL plan complying with Sec.
-364.52 and mutually agreed upon by the individuals with significant disabilities and the appropriate service provider staff unless the individual signs a waiver stating that an IL plan is unnecessary.

-After determining eligibility, the next step in the independent living services process is to develop the Independent Living Plan or waived Independent Living Plan.

-The Independent Living Services provider uses all available information to counsel with the consumer regarding service options available to help the consumer:
+364.52 and mutually agreed upon by the individuals with significant disabilities and the appropriate service provider staff unless the individual signs a waiver stating that an IL plan is unnecessary. - After determining eligibility, the next step in the independent living services process is to develop the Independent Living Plan or waived Independent Living Plan. - The Independent Living Services provider uses all available information to counsel with the consumer regarding service options available to help the consumer:

-- identify the independent living goals; - complete the consumer cost participation requirements; and - develop the Independent Living Plan or waived Independent Living Plan.

-All Consumers served by Centers for Independent Living supported by federal or state sources develop an Independent Living Plan.
-The consumer may choose to waive participation in developing a plan by signing a waiver that documents this choice.
+- identify the independent living goals; - • complete the consumer cost participation requirements; and - develop the Independent Living Plan or waived Independent Living Plan. - All Consumers served by Centers for Independent Living supported by federal or state sources develop an Independent Living Plan, which is solely developed, implemented, and amended between the Independent Living provider and consumer. - The consumer may choose to waive participation in developing an Independent Living Plan by signing a waiver that documents this choice.

-6.6 Client Assistance Program (CAP) Information - 34 CFR 364.30 receiving Independent Living Services under chapter 1 of title VII about the availability of the CAP program, the purposes of the services provided under the CAP, and how to contact the CAP.
+6.6 Client Assistance Program (CAP) Information - 34 CFR 364.30

+- Use of accessible formats to notify individuals seeking or receiving Independent Living Services under chapter 1 of title VII about the availability of the CAP program, the purposes of the services provided under the CAP, and how to contact the CAP.